veracruz-project/veracruz-examples/i-poc/README.md

    * pi_hash: sha256 hash of the executable or data file
    * data_files: list of optional data files to be loaded into the programs.
 The order they are loaded are determined by the priority, lower numbers before higher numbers, same numbers are loaded in random order.
    * data_file: name of the file to be loaded and also the name of input file of the program
-   * priurity: (optional field) lower numbers will have higher priority on loading
+   * priority: (optional field) lower numbers will have higher priority on loading
    * program_file_name: name for the program as known by Veracruz
    * file_name: file that permissions apply (this file should exist on the registered function):
    * rights: Permissions that will be granted for that identity and file_name.
 Interpreted as a binary number according to the table above

-* VaaS policy (policy used by VaaS to create a Veracruzinstance)
+* VaaS policy (policy used by VaaS to create a Veracruz instance)

      ```json
      {